 - Utilization of optimization engines known as catalyst optimizers to process data in an efficient manner.

-- Spark data frames can also process different sizes of data.
+- Apache Spark dataframes can also process different sizes of data.

 - Dataframes support different sets of data formats such as CSV, Cassandra, Avro, and ElasticSearch.